microsoft/FluidExamples/brainstorm/README.md

     - With our newly generated and updated list of new notes, we call `setNotes` to update the React state.
 This updated React state will propagate the changes to all remote clients, resulting in the view updating.

 ## Using Audience to Render User Information
 The LetsBrainstorm app make use of the `audience` property from `FrsContainerServices` to keep track of and render all user related information.
-Namely, we use `audience` to create a list of active members in the session and retrieve user information.
+Namely, we are using `audience` to create a list of active members in the session and retrieve user information.

 In the [BrainstormView](./src/BrainstormView.tsx), the audience property is used similarly to how `BrainstormModel` works in [NoteSpace.tsx](./src/view/NoteSpace.tsx), the member values of the audience property are also being tracked in a React state so we can display all the active users in the session.